mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

->This is the name of the Audio UI Profile that will be set as the current Profile that is used by the Audio UI.
-The Profile that is entered must be a Profile that already exists on the device.
+>This parm specifies the name of the previously-created Audio Profile that will be set as the new current Audio Profile.
+If the specified name does not match the name of a currently defined Audio Profile, then an error will be returned in the Result XML document.

 Parm value input rules:

 * String that has a minimum size of 1 character and a maximum size of 255 characters

 ####Adjust current audio volume
-Settable if: The Current Profile Action is "Set an Audio UI Profile as the current Profile"
+Settable if: The Current Active Profile Action is "Set an Audio UI Profile as the current Profile"

 Pivotal parm: No